 - Try to arrive a few minutes early

-Please join the meeting a few minutes before the published start-time; in case there are problems.
+Please join the meeting a few minutes before the published start-time; in case there are problems, or you have to update the Zoom software.
 That way you are unlikely to be the person delaying the start of the meeting.